-The monasteries of Ladakh are one of the reasons for visiting the mystical land.
-As I have always mentioned in my previous posts, Leh is a place that never fails to amaze its visitors.
+The monasteries of Ladakh are one of our reasons for visiting the mystical land.
+We are intrigued by monasteries.
+Even when we had visited Sikkim, we always keep looking for the monasteries, however small or nondescript they are.
+Ladakh in itself is a place that never fails to amaze us.
 Be the landscapes or the rugged mountains or the mystic monasteries.
-Here is another list, if you are looking for an inspiration to visit Leh, Ladakh.

 Ladakh is mainly inhabited by the people of Tibetan descent.
 So rich is the influence of the Tibetan culture on the lifestyle of the people of Ladakh, it is often called the “little Tibet”.
 Monasteries and gompas are strewn across Ladakh.
 Most of them are built on hillocks and are a treat to the architecture enthusiast.
 Not to forget, the majestic view these monasteries offer, they are a treat for the photographers as well.

-The best place to revere the ancient artifacts and relics of Buddhism is the Hemis Monastery.
-It is the largest monastery in Leh situated some 45 km from the Leh city on the western banks of the Indus river at the Leh-Manali highway.
-The monastery has a amazing collection of various statues, paintings and thangkas.
+The best place to revere the ancient artefacts and relics of Buddhism is the Hemis Monastery.
+It is the largest and the richest monastery in Leh situated some 45 km from the Leh city at Shang Valley on the western banks of the Indus river at the Leh-Manali highway.
+The monastery has an amazing collection of various statues, paintings and thangkas.

-Experience the tranquility of Leh at the Thiksey monastery.
-About 17 km from Leh town, Thiksey stands as an imposing structure and provides a perfect example of Ladakhi architechture.
+You can experience the tranquility of Leh at the Thiksey monastery.
+Located about 19 km from Leh town, Thiksey Monastery stands as an imposing structure and provides a perfect example of Tibetan architecture.
+It is situated on a hillock overlooking the Indus Valley with a magnificent view of the Stok range.

 Likir Monastery stands at one of the most picturesque locations.
 A giant Buddha statue is placed outside the monastery building.